Now is a great time for your student to enroll at The University of Akron. We have

 A score of 3 or higher will be accepted for credit at UA.
 This chart will give you a good indication of how your student's AP scores will be used for credit.
 Your student should speak with his or her academic advisor at New Student Orientation about how these credits will apply to degree requirements for the General Education program and his or her major.

-There are several advantages to being a part of the Honors College Experience at UA.
+Advantages to being a part of the Honors College:

 - Priority consideration for the Honors Residence Hall on campus